 PRIVATE OPEN SPACE VOLUNTEER PATROLLER PROGRAM

-The 2022 Volunteer Patroller positions have been filled.
+The 2023 Volunteer Patroller positions are open for applications through March 31st.
 The application process for new Volunteer Patrollers opens each year in February and applications are due in March.

 The program started in 2012 with three volunteers.
 It has since grown to 28 volunteers in 2021 with over 600 hours volunteered on the trails!

 The Volunteer Patrollers serve as an extension of the Ken-Caryl Ranch Master Association’s Park Ranger Staff.
 Volunteer Patrollers provide visitor education on Open Space and Parks Rules, trail use guidelines, and basic first aid knowledge/care.
 Volunteer Patrollers strive to achieve and maintain a positive relationship with different user groups and present a professional image.
 Patrollers are expected to complete and submit an electronic patrol log on a timely basis and to report hours to the Ken-Caryl Trail Club.
 Patrollers are also expected to assist the KCRMA Rangers at educational events and on special patrols.

 To be accepted into the program, you must be a Ken-Caryl Ranch Master Association member in good standing and complete the online application at the button below.
 A short phone interview and a two to three-hour training in the month of April will complete the process.
 The date and time of the training will be determined based on the number of applications received.